hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-04-04-codepacking.md

 ---
 layout: default
 title: Codepacking
-description: AST Bindings Recovery API
+description: Packing Code examples
+hidden: true
 ---

-## Codepacking, {{page.description}}
+## Codepacking

-Codepacking is a technique for automatically resolving missing enclosing body declarations and missing dependencies.
-It's goal is to approximate the declarative completeness of partial programs.
+_Codepacking_ is a technique for automatically resolving incomplete code snippets.
+Its ultimate goal is not about achieving program correctness but approximating program completeness. _Codepacking_ produces an Abstract Syntax Tree (_AST_) of a partial program that _Vesperin_ can manipulate.

+_Codepacking_ consists of four steps:

+1. Surrounds code example with the appropriate body declarations (class, method, or both), if needed.
+2. It cross references missing type information of existing ill-typed expressions with a repository of pre-acquired API information and then suggests their well-typed corrections.
+3. It uses Vesperin's code transformation utilities to add the suggested corrections to the example’s code.
+4. It produces the desired AST.

 Codepacking's code is still private.
-However, once it becomes public, it will be available <a href="http://bit.ly/1K9CeoY" target="_blank">here</a>.
+However, once it becomes public, it will be available <a href="https://github.com/vesperin/" target="_blank">here</a>.

-If you want to get access to this code, please send me an [email] (mailto:hsanchez@cs.ucsc.edu).